Is your CEO driving a Clown-car?

 In my experience, and helping organizations select projects is our business here at TransparentChoice so I feel like my experience is highly relevant here, projects are usually not well aligned with strategy.

-I put this 30-second video together to illustrate the idea that positive ROI projects do not necessarily “move you forward”.
-Each stick represents the positive ROI of a project, but each stick points in a different direction strategically.
+I put this video together to illustrate the idea that positive ROI projects do not necessarily “move you forward”.
+Each match represents the positive ROI of a project, but each one points in a different direction strategically.
 Your portfolio of projects, therefore, delivers no overall strategic value.

 And so the exec team gets frustrated.
 There’s lots of activity, but their strategic goals are not being met.